A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

 Let's now analyse the variation of the converged densities as a function of volume with respect to the energy.
-In fact, we observe that the variation of $E_{\rm LDA}[n_{\rm}]$ for a given density, can be linked to the number of f-electrons: for a variation of volume of 12\% around the equilibrium volume, the number of electrons increases of 0.007 in LDA, and decreases of 0.002 in LDA+U and of 0.03 in LDA+DMFT .
-Clearly, the Hartree interaction energy should thus decrease as a function of volume in the case of LDA+U/LDA+DMFT.
-In all these three methods, however the impact of these variations are not the same on the interaction energies.
+In fact, we observe that the variation of $E_{\rm LDA}[n_{\rm}]$ for a given density, can be qualitatively linked to the number of f-electrons: for an increase of volume of 12\% around the equilibrium volume, the number of $f$ electrons increases of 0.007 in LDA, and decreases of 0.002 in LDA+U and of 0.03 in LDA+DMFT .
+The Hartree interaction energy between $f$ electrons should thus decrease as a function of volume in the case of LDA+U/LDA+DMFT because the number of $f$ electrons decreases.
+In all these three methods, however the impact of these variations are not the same on the interaction energies: LDA+U and LDA+DMFT give the same equilibrium volume whereas the variations of the number of electron are very different.
 If might come from the different density matrices which are the results of these three calculations: In LDA+DMFT, electrons are more homogeneous distributed because of possible fluctuations between different localized atomic states.
-On the contrary, in LDA+U, the electron is localized in a single orbital, whereas in LDA, electrons are distributed among orbitals according to crystal field.
-In other words, Hartree interactions between electrons belonging to different orbitals are not the same and should be lower than the Hartree self-interaction of one electron in one orbital.
-As a consequence, the variation of the number of electron as a function a volume is a hint to understand the variation of energy, but a complete understanding requires the knowledge of the density matrix, or of the total electronic density.
+On the contrary, in LDA+U, the electron is localized in a single orbital\cite{LDAnf}.
+A general principle is however that Hartree interactions between electrons belonging to different orbitals are not the same and should be lower than the Hartree self-interaction of one electron in one orbital.
+So as Hartree interaction should be lower in LDA+DMFT with respect to LDA+U. It might appear logical that a large variation of the number of electrons in DFT+DMFT is in fact expected to recover the same variation of volume.
+As a consequence, the variation of the number of electron as a function a volume is only a qualitative hint to understand the variation of energy, but a complete understanding requires the knowledge of the density matrix, or of the total electronic density.